luismiguelcasadodiaz/NetPractice/README.md

 In NetPractice, the routing table consists of 2 elements:

-    + **Destination**(left): The destination specifies a **network address** on which a host is the end target of the packets.
+    +  (left) Destination : The destination specifies a **network address** on which a host is the end target of the packets.
 The route of default or 0.0.0.0/0, is the route that takes effect when no other route is available for an IP destination address.
 The default route will use the next-hop address to send the packets on their way without giving a specific destination.
 The default route will match any network.

-    + **Next hop**(right): The next hop refers to the **next closest router a packet can go through**.
+    +  (right) **Next hop** : The next hop refers to the **next closest router a packet can go through**.
 It is the IP address of the next router on the packet's way.
 Every single router maintains its routing table with a next hop address.